 What Are Some Natural Ways of Increasing Nitric Oxide?

 Certain foods help with the release of nitric oxides more than others.
 For example, oranges are very high in vitamin C.

 Other foods that help with the production of nitric oxide are those that contain L-arginine.
-This amino acid is found in grains, fish and even meats.
-It passes from these foods to the intestine which then passes into the blood.
+This amino acid is found in grains, fish and meats.
+It passes from these foods to the intestine, which then passes it into the blood.

-On top of eating the above healthy foods packed full of essential vitamins, exercise is great in key in producing more nitric oxide.
-If you do some sort of cardio activity for 20 minutes or more three to five days a week you’ll increase your nitric oxide naturally.
+On top of eating the above healthy foods packed full of essential vitamins, exercise is great for producing more nitric oxide.
+If you do some sort of cardio activity for 20 minutes or more, three-to-five days a week, you’ll increase your nitric oxide naturally.